Codecenter/courses-systems-integration-java/README.md

 Systems Integration Using Java Technologies
 ===========================================

 Demos for the course Systems Integration Using Java Technologies.
+Copyright to all material unless otherwise stated belongs to [Codecenter Oy](http://www.codecenter.fi).

 Interested in the course?
 E-mail info@codecenter.fi.